Sundazed Music: Reissues

-On June 24, 2018, it was reported that Sundazed Records would be reissuing Mike Nesmith's recordings with First National Band, originally released after his band The Monkees' television series was canceled in 1969.
-The band’s three albums, Magnetic South, Loose Salute, and Nevada Fighter, were originally recorded and released between 1970 and 1971.
-It featured Nesmith on guitar and vocals, with John Ware on drums, John London on bass, and O.J.
+On June 24, 2018, it was reported that Sundazed Music would be reissuing Mike Nesmith's recordings with First National Band, originally released after The Monkees' television series was canceled in 1969.
+The band's three albums, Magnetic South, Loose Salute, and Nevada Fighter, were originally recorded and released on RCA Victor between 1970 and 1971 featuring Nesmith on guitar and vocals, with John Ware on drums, John London on bass, and O.J.
 "Red" Rhodes on pedal steel guitar.

 New releases

-In 2015, after a conversation with former Kentucky Headhunters guitarist Greg Martin about Groovy Grubworm, an old instrumental record of which both were fond, Bob Irwin decided to create subsidiary label Sundazed RFD, a label exclusively for instrumental 45 RPM recordings.
-"Groovy Grubworm" by Harlow Wilcox And The Oakies, "Shark Country" by the SloBeats (a band composed of Kenny Vaughan, Dave Roe and Maxwell Schauf) and "The Lonely Bull" by The East Nashville Teens were among the first records to be released by the new label.
+In 2015, after a conversation with former Kentucky Headhunters guitarist Greg Martin about "Groovy Grubworm", an old instrumental record of which both were fond, Bob Irwin created subsidiary label Sundazed RFD, a label exclusively for instrumental 45 RPM recordings.
+"Groovy Grubworm" by Harlow Wilcox and the Oakies, "Shark Country" by the SloBeats (a band composed of Kenny Vaughan, Dave Roe and Maxwell Schauf) and "The Lonely Bull" by the East Nashville Teens were among the first records to be released by the new label.